timmc/pellucida/README.md

 ## TODO

+- Bugfixes:
-- Fix bug in pellucida or kpawebgen that is losing geocode tags
+    - Something in pellucida or kpawebgen is losing geocode tags
+    - Double-slash on legacy-v1 redirect from unfiltered is causing 404
 - Add base filter sets (gallery, v1-pub...) so we can host entire old gallery along with newer filtered set.
 (Highest priority, allows migration.)